Gay Manuel Antonio/ Quepos

 Shana Hotel Residence & Spa (Punta Quepos Rd; 506-2272-7036), gay-friendly jungle retreat suites, sea views, international gourmet dining at Bella Vista Restaurant, infinity pools, spa services, yoga.

 Villa Roca (Rte 618, Manuel Antonio; 506-2777-1349), gay owned and operated hillside resort south of Manuel Antonio, 11 rooms, 4 apartments, rain forest and Pacific Ocean vistas, clothing-optional infinity pool and Jacuzzis, poolside lounge and terrace, LGBT special event parties, all-guest-room WiFi, made-to-order breakfasts, spa treatments and massages.
 La Villa rental residence with optional chef.

 See more lodgings options at our hotels & guesthouses map and listings pages.

 Cafe Milagro (Rte 618), gay-friendly coffee shop at the main road fork between the Playa Espadilla and Playitas gay beach roads.
 Popular for people watching.

 Emilio's Cafe (Manuel Antonio Village), breakfast, Mediterranean lunch and dinner, great views; gay-friendly evening crowd, live jazz.

-Karma Lounge (Cockatoo Bldg, Rte 618, Manuel Antonio), gay, straight-friendly lounge, DJs, theme party nights.
+Karma Lounge (Cockatoo Bldg, Rte 618, Manuel Antonio), the main gay club/lounge in town, straight-friendly, DJs, theme party nights.